-- iShares Global High Yield Corporate Bond Fund (GYHG)
+- iShares Global High Yield Corporate Bond Fund (GHYG)

-- iShares Global ex USD High Yield Corporate Bond ETF (HYXU)
+- iShares Global ex USD High Yield Corporate Bond Fund (HYXU)

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.
 Always research carefully before you invest.